Evolutionary ecology: Research

 Michael Rosenzweig's idea of reconciliation ecology was developed based on existing research, which was conducted on the principle first suggested by Alexander von Humboldt stating that larger areas of land will have increased species diversity as compared to smaller areas.
 This research focused on species-area relationships (SPARs) and the different scales on which they exist, ranging from sample-area to interprovincial SPARs.
 Steady-state dynamics in diversity gave rise to these SPARs, which are now used to measure the reduction of species diversity on Earth.
 In response to this decline in diversity, Rosenzweig's reconciliation ecology was born.

 Evolutionary ecology has been studied using symbiotic relationships between organisms to determine the evolutionary forces by which such relationships develop.
 In symbiotic relationships, the symbiont must confer some advantage to its host in order to persist and continue to be evolutionarily viable.
 Research has been conducted using aphids and the symbiotic bacteria with which they coevolve.
 These bacteria are most frequently conserved from generation to generation, displaying high levels of vertical transmission.
 Results have shown that these symbiotic bacteria ultimately confer some resistance to parasites to their host aphids, which both increases the fitness of the aphids and lead to symbiont-mediated coevolution between the species.

+Examples

 Color variation in cichlid fish

 The effects of evolutionary ecology and its consequences can be seen in the case of color variation among African cichlid fish.
 With over 2,000 species, cichlid fishes are very species-rich and capable of complex social interactions.
 Polychromatism, the variation of color patterns within a population, occurs within cichlid fishes due to environmental adaptations and to increase chances of sexual reproduction.